What are Browse Categories?

 Remember, Browse Categories can be used for so much more than books!
 You can create Browse Categories for audiobooks, magazine, special collections, and even puzzles and games!
 This is a great way to highlight collections that patrons may not even know you have.
 Here is an example of Dubuque County Library District.

 If you have event integration within Aspen Discovery you can also create your Browse Categories off of event searches in the same way you create catalog search Browse Categories.
-We currently integrate Library Market’s Library Calendar.
+We currently integrate with Library Market and LibCal calendars.
 We plan to integrate more calendar providers in the future.

 History and Archives